When a double top or double bottom chart pattern appears, a trend reversal has begun.

 A double top is a reversal pattern that is formed after there is an extended move up.

-The “tops” are peaks which are formed when the price hits a certain level that can’t be broken.After hitting this level, the price will bounce off it slightly, but then return back to test the level again.
-I
+The “tops” are peaks that are formed when the price hits a certain level that can’t be broken.After hitting this level, the price will bounce off it slightly, but then return back to test the level again.

 In the chart above you can see that two peaks or “tops” were formed after a strong move up.